Last Updated on October 23, 2020 by Sagar Aryal

 Procedure of Lipase Test

-- Inoculate the tributyrin agar medium with single line streaking of organism
+- Inoculate the tributyrin agar medium with single line streaking of an organism.

 - Incubate anaerobically in a gas-pak jar immediately after streaking and transfer into the incubator maintained at 35-37o C for 24-48 hours for anaerobes and for aerobes incubate the plate at 35-37o C for 24-48 hours.